Kwyper/internal/README.md

-#These are infantry programs of group C
+#uart programs of group C